FWSquatch/do180-practice/Assignments/Original-EX180.md

 I will not include the original texts here, on the off chance that it was a stolen and real exam.

+## Corrections

+Task 6 in the original practice exam refers to container image "centos:8".
+You should no longer use this, as the Yum/DNF mirrors it uses are offline.
+Instead, use "centos:9".

 # Walkthrough

+You will find my versions of the solutions inside the Solutions folder in this repository.

 Ziyo Notes wrote a nice walkthrough that shows you how each assignment could be completed.